remoch/verycall/README.md

 # VeryCall - Secure Call Verification with Hedera

 ---
-> ### 🧪 Quick Test Instructions for the Hedera Hackathon 2.0 Judges
+> ### Test Instructions for the Hedera Hackathon 2.0 Judges
 >
 > 1. **Make a Call**
 >    - 📞 Call: `+12345622404` (normal US landline)
 >    - 📝 Note the verification code from voice/SMS
->    - ⚠️ Due to A2P 10DLC regulatory requirements, US numbers will not receive an SMS
+>    - ⚠️ Due to A2P 10DLC regulatory requirements, US numbers will not receive an SMS.
+Other countries might night be included in the geographic permission list - please reach out if this is the case for you.
 >    - 💡 Don't want to call?
 Try example code: `d5e242`

 >